mooreds/terraform-remote-state-example/README.md

 This system consists of two terraform modules.
 One is an SQS queue and the other is a lambda that puts things on the SQS queue.
 The queue is created and the url and other needed attributes are dynamically injected into the lambda.

-This also supports a production and staging environment, which are in separate accounts.
+This also supports a production and staging environment (with different buckets but the same dynamodb table names), which are in separate accounts.
 They are assumed to be in the same region, but that is just to make things easier.
 It is assumed that the user running terraform has appropriate permissions and the following entries in their ~/.aws/credentials file.

 ```
 [trsstaging]